Progressive wear of the meniscus, mechanical symptoms and management strategies

 - protection of articular cartilage.

-Mechanisms of injury degenerative meniscus
+Mechanisms of degenerative meniscus lesions

 Degenerative meniscal lesions are generally not related to a single trauma, but result from a gradual wear process.